Timeline of the 2019–2020 Hong Kong protests (May 2020): 31 May

 Former Governor of Hong Kong Chris Patten stated in an interview to Reuters, that China and Communist Party general secretary Xi Jinping risked a Cold War from the crackdown of Hong Kong, and that the latter would trigger a capital outflow and a brain drain from the city.

 Dominic Raab, First Secretary of State of the United Kingdom, expressed in an interview from British broadcaster BBC that if China continued pushing the national security law, the United Kingdom would grant British National (Overseas) passport holders the right to immigrate to the United Kingdom.

-In an interview given by Liberal Party Felix Chung, who is also a current member of the Legislative Council of Hong Kong, he expressed that the policies proposed by Trump were unexpected, and that they caused a great deal of damage.
-He also stated that Trump was willing to do anything that favored him in the 2020 United States presidential election.
-He argued that the policies stated by Trump were extreme and that he did not hope to see such extreme policies.

 Other current affairs commentators expressed that the Chinese Communist Party would make Hong Kong valueless and worthless.
 Demosistō expressed that there would be further details regarding Donald Trump's plan to further restrict Chinese influence in the coming one to two weeks.

 Current Financial Secretary of Hong Kong Paul Chan opined that the Hong Kong Autonomy Act would not have an actual effect on Hong Kong.
 In an interview by the Global Times, a state-run tabloid newspaper deemed as the mouthpiece of the Chinese Communist Party, Chan stated that the Hong Kong Government had already closely examined Hong Kong's financial status and its safety of doing business and finance.
 He admitted that there would be an effect on restricting United States technologies to Hong Kong, but consumers could easily find alternatives imported from Japan and Europe.